moliver28/research-handbook/content/handbook/support/readiness/_index.md

 The purpose of Support Readiness is to enable GitLab to provide delightful customer experiences by:

-- equipping the Customer Support team with the right knowledge, tools and data to optimize productivity and efficiently solve customer problems.
+- equipping the Customer Support team with knowledge, tools and data to optimize productivity and efficiently solve customer problems.
-- equipping our customers and wider GitLab with the right data, knowledge and insights to prevent customer problems before they occur.
+- equipping our customers and wider GitLab with the data, knowledge and insights to prevent customer problems before they occur.
 - delivering delightful experiences to both our own internal and external customers.

 *Our purpose statement is re-evaluated as needed, at minimum every 3 years*